Quincy Kroc Center Policies

 • All space is on a first-come, first-served basis (based on child to staff ratio availability).

-• Parent or guardian MUST stay on-site after dropping off children.
+• Parent or guardian MUST stay on-site (in the Center) after dropping off children.

 • Children must stay in the Huck’s Hideout Room until released to the parent/guardian.